dhasterok/LaserMapExplorer/docs/source/plotting.rst

 Plotting
 ********

-There are a number of plots that are possible within LaME.
+There are a number of plots that are possible within *LaME*.
 A list of plot types and where they are generated is given below.
 If you would like a new type of plot or additional options, file a feature request on the GitHub page or contact us (:doc:`contact`).

 +---------------------------+---------------------------+
 | Plot type                 | Tab                       |